ishita9988/EDA-on-Netflix-Dataset/README.md

 * There are some missing values in director, cast and country column.
 * United States has the most number of tv shows and movies followed by india and united kingdom
 * There are more movies than tv shows.
-70% content is Movies and 30% Content is Tv-shows.
+Approx 70% content is Movies and 30% Content is Tv-shows.
 * Most of the movies and tv shows are for adults (18+)
 * Year 2018 marked the highest number of movies and tv shows release.Then it decreased may be because of Corona:
 * Duration of most movies are in the range of 90 to 100 minutes